connor122721/connor122721/README.md

 Welcome to my GitHub profile!
 I am a bioinformatics enthusiast with a passion for NGS analyses, non-model genomics, and medical genomics.

 ### 🧬 About Me
-- 🔭 I’m currently working on various projects related to genomics and bioinformatics in human genomes.
+- 🔭 I’m currently working on various projects related to genomics and bioinformatics in human genomes (eQTLS mostly).
 - 🌱 I’m currently learning Nextflow and excited to dive deeper into biostatistics.
-- 👯 I’m looking to collaborate on exciting bioinformatics projects, especially eQTLs and colocalization.
+- 👯 I’m looking to collaborate on exciting bioinformatics projects, especially working with eQTLs and colocalization.
-- 💬 Ask me about anything related to genomics and bioinformatics.
 - 📫 How to reach me: csm6hg@virginia.edu
-- ⚡ Fun fact: I love to visualize data and create informative bioinformatics pipelines.
+- ⚡ Fun fact: I love to mountain bike and I am training for a half marathon.

 ### 🛠️ Skills
 - **NGS Analyses:** Expertise in analyzing next-generation sequencing data.